juliafmorgado/30DaysOtel/week2/day10.md

 # Day 10 – Metrics API: Counting What Matters

 Yesterday we learned the Tracing API and created spans to follow individual requests through our system.
-Today we add **basic metrics** so we can answer simple questions like "How many orders have we processed?" and "How many orders are failing?"
+Today we add **basic metrics** so we can answer simple questions like "How many greetings have we sent?" and "What's our most popular name?"

 > **Working example:** The complete code for this tutorial is available in [`examples/day10-metrics-api/`](../examples/day10-metrics-api/)
 >